wtesler/ComfyUI-EnvVariable/README.md

 There are no additional requirements to install.

-2. Search and download "ComfyUI-EnvVariable" from Custom Nodes Manager.
+Option 2.
+Search and download "ComfyUI-EnvVariable" from Custom Nodes Manager.

 ## Environment Variable Setup